EnMasseProject/enmasse-workshop/README.md

     - enmasse
 ```

 This playbook instructs ansible to install EnMasse to the `enmasse-workshop` namespace in OpenShift.
-We will use the non-multitenant mode for make it simple, and configure the `standard` address space to be used.
-We also enable OpenShift RBAC for the REST API and enable the standard authentication service ([Keycloak](www.keycloak.org)) for authentication.
+We will use the service catalog integration to make it easy to provision the messaging service.
+We will also use ([keycloak](www.keycloak.org)) for authentication.
 If your OpenShift cluster is on a public network, please change the `keycloak_admin_password` to what you prefer.

 You can modify the settings to your liking, but the rest of the workshop will assume the above being set.